 Forehead Eyebrow Lift

-A forehead lift (also referred to as an eyebrow lift) minimizes the creases that develop across the forehead or those that occur high on the bridge of the nose, improves frown lines, and repositions low or sagging eyebrows.
+A forehead lift (also referred to as an eyebrow lift or brow lift) minimizes the creases that develop across the forehead or those that occur high on the bridge of the nose, improves frown lines, and repositions low or sagging eyebrows.
 A forehead lift may also be combined with eyelid surgery (blepharoplasty), but unlike eyelid surgery alone, a forehead lift offers a more youthful appearance of the eyebrows and a more rested appearance of the upper face and eyes.

 Cleveland Clinic Cosmetic & Plastic Surgery Center offer several types of forehead lift procedures, including minimally invasive approaches that hide incisions and minimize visible scars.

 Am I a candidate for a forehead lift (eyebrow lift)?

 A forehead lift, also known as an eyebrow lift or brow lift, is a highly individualized procedure.
 Good candidates for rejuvenation of the forehead include: